-But if you look beyond the superficial motivational exercises and forced fun, you’ll find that a company retreat is a great way to look at the business in perspective, have everyone step outside their ‘business as usual’ mentality, and offer up ideas on how things can be done better.
+But if you look beyond the superficial motivational exercises and forced fun, you’ll find that company staff retreats are a great way to look at the business in perspective, have everyone step outside their ‘business as usual’ mentality, and offer up ideas on how things can be done better.

-There might be someone in the office that’s perfect for the job otherwise you can source a professional.
-They will help ‘facilitate’ group discussions, set expectations and goals as well as ensure that the agenda is adhered to.
+You may or may not decide to assign a facilitator, but opting for one could help the staff retreat run smoothly and take some of the pressure off you.
+Basically, they can help ‘facilitate’ group discussions, set expectations and goals as well as ensure that the agenda is adhered to.
 Afterwards, you can call on them to help summarise decisions made and action steps that need to be taken.

 There could be someone in the office who is perfect for the job, otherwise you can source a professional.
 Use the services of our experienced event managers if you need assistance or ideas planning corporate work retreats for you business - we’ll make sure your day is a success.